INTENS-FI/intens/csc/README.md

   functionality built in, albeit with a different API (route instead of ingress).
 Notably absent are [path][rewrite1] [rewriting][rewrite2] and [HTTP authentication][auth].
-Simsvc has been modified to work without path rewriting but still does not do authentication.
-There is only IP address whitelisting for now (`server.whitelist` in the values file).
+Simsvc has been modified to work without path rewriting and to support HTTP basic authentication.
+Handling TLS termination in the router and authentication in the back end causes passwords to be transmitted unencrypted but only in the cluster internal network.

 [img-guide]: https://docs.openshift.com/container-platform/3.11/creating_images/guidelines.html
 [rewrite1]: https://github.com/openshift/origin/issues/19501